Are Wireless Headphones Safe? (And Why Use an Air Tube Headset)

 - While a wired headset uses 100% wire and carries electrical signals that emit EMF, anti-radiation or air tube headsets deliver sound using hollow tubing while eliminating up to 99% of EMF radiation.

 - Air tube headsets not only increase the distance between you and your cell phone but provide complete EMF protection with the air tube

-- Simply plug them into any device that has a 3.5 mm outlet such as your cell phone, laptop, tablet or music and enjoy all of your audio EMF-free!
+- Simply plug them into any device that has a 3.5 mm outlet such as your cell phone, laptop, tablet, or music player and enjoy all of your audio EMF-free!